TradeIdeasPhilip/random-svg-tests/README.md

 I do most of my testing on Chrome on a Mac.
 I occasionally test on an Android phone.

+## Videos

+A lot of the files in this repo are used to create videos.
+I use [html-to-move](https://github.com/TradeIdeasPhilip/html-to-movie) to convert a web animation into an `*.MP4` file.
+That tool works with any web technologies.
+But it works especially well with SVG.

 ## [curves.ts](./src/curves.ts) / [math-to-path.ts](./src/math-to-path.ts)

 [This page](https://tradeideasphilip.github.io/random-svg-tests/curves.html) shows some simple examples of some tools that can create and manipulate paths.